ChristianKienle/minipress/docs/pages/plugins-and-themes/index.md

 #### Additional Features
 `@minipress/theme-docs` also comes with a couple of additional features.

+##### Containers
 There are three custom containers you can choose from:

 ::: tip
 Tips is a tip container.